SAINIAbhishek/fullstack_task-app/README.md

 The project has directories based on the functionality and type while justifying the directory name.

-Following are the api features of this project:
+Following are the API features of this project:
-- This backend is written in Typescript.
-- Centralised Error handling.
-- Centralised Response handling.
-- Version system for the routes.
-- JSON Web Token(JWT): used to authenticate and authorize users in application.
-- Mongodb is used through Mongoose.
+- **TypeScript:** This backend is written in TypeScript, enhancing the development experience by adding static typing to JavaScript.
+This results in more reliable and maintainable codebases, helps catch potential errors during development, and provides better code completion and tooling support.
+- **Request Limiter**: This feature prevents abuse or overload of the login route, forgot password route by limiting the number of requests, enhancing security and preventing potential attacks.
+- **Centralized Error Handling:** Centralized error handling and response management streamline the codebase, making it easier to maintain and ensuring a consistent user experience.
+- **API Versioning:** Implementing a versioning system for routes helps with organization and ensures compatibility when evolving the API, preventing breaking changes for existing clients.
+- **Role-Based Access Control:** Role-based access control enhances security by granting or restricting permissions based on user roles, allowing fine-grained access management.
+- **JWT Authentication:** JSON Web Tokens (JWT) are used for user authentication and authorization, adding a layer of security to the application by securely transmitting user data.
+- **Password Reset via Email:** Functionality to send email notifications for password resets enhances user account security and recovery options.
+- **MongoDB with Mongoose:** MongoDB is a NoSQL database that is fast and scalable, making it suitable for modern web applications.
+Mongoose is an ODM (Object-Document Mapper) for MongoDB that simplifies database interactions.
-- Eslint: As lots of developers work on the same project so to enforces coding standards and best practices in your codebase.
-We can improve code quality, maintain consistency, catch potential issues early, and enforce coding best practices.
+- **ESLint:** ESLint enforces coding standards and best practices, improving code quality and maintaining consistency while catching potential issues early in development.
-- Prettier: A code formatter to automatically formats code to follow a consistent and predefined set of rules that is in '.prettierrc' configuration file.
+- **Prettier:** Prettier automatically formats code according to predefined rules, ensuring a consistent code style throughout the project.
-- Cookies: Used for storing the refresh token information.
-- Winston: For the logging purpose in the application.
+- **Cookies for Tokens**: Using cookies to store tokens information enhances user authentication and session management, providing a secure way to maintain user sessions.
+- **Logging:** Winston is used for logging purposes, providing a robust and flexible logging solution that helps with debugging and monitoring the application.
-- It has middleware for handling exceptions inside of async express routes and passing them to your express error handlers.
+- **Middleware for Exception Handling:** Middleware for handling exceptions within async Express routes and forwarding them to Express error handlers improves error management, ensuring the smooth operation of the application.

-## Stacks:
+## API Stacks:
 - Node.js
 - Express.js
 - Typescript